-C = classwork O = organisation B = behaviour E = equipment P = punctuality E = behaviour C = classwork C = cla
+C = classwork O = organisation B = behaviour E = equipment P = punctuality H = homework A = attendance R = lack of revision

 Codes MUST be entered as capital letters, with no spaces if multiple codes are used, and into the correct SIMS column.

 Where a pupil is given an A1 - A2 no code will be given on the school report to indicate no causes for concern.